sportiduino/sportiduino/README.md

 It also supports the creation of forks, pull rquests, developing any new ideas.

+You can also help by translatiing the documentation.
+At this moment it is executed roughly.

 # Part of the system

 ## Cards